espocrm/documentation/docs/administration/bpm-tips.md

 ## Cleaning up ended processes

-Ended Processes are *not* cleaned up automatically as a Process may hold information important for a business.
+Ended Processes are *not* cleaned up automatically, as they may hold information important to the business.
 You may utilize a scheduled Workflow rule that will handle removal of ended Processes.

 ## Self-removal